SoupTaels/UTDR-Textbox-Soup/README.md

 <hr />
 &nbsp;
 &nbsp;
 <p align="center">Have you always wanted to make really cool UTDR animations, but found making a typewriter to be exhausting work?
 Or perhaps you're a comic maker that finds making panels to be time-consuming due to needing to line up sprites perfectly?
-Are old, bulky servers slowly you down from making your AUs?
+Are old, bulky servers slowing you down from making your AUs?
 Well that's where SoupGen comes in!
 SoupGen is a lot more powerful than the leading dialogue generator, especially with the introduction of <i><b>Typewriter Mode!</b></i></p>
 <h1 align="center">Features:</h1>
 <p align="center"><img src="https://i.imgur.com/rV4BRqt.gif" style="display:block; margin:auto;"></p>
 <p align="center">Lots of exporting options, including...:</p>